List of Tracy Beaker Returns characters: Elektra Perkins

-Mandy "Elektra" Perkins was a difficult and rebellious resident of Elm Tree House during the second and third series of "Tracy Beaker Returns" and the first series of "The Dumping Ground", and was portrayed by Jessica Revell.
+Mandy "Elektra" Perkins was a difficult and rebellious resident of Elm Tree House during the second and third series of "Tracy Beaker Returns" and the first series of The Dumping Ground, and was portrayed by Jessica Revell.
 Elektra presents herself as a tough young lady who is happy to bully and intimidate people.
-She is quite mean, sarcastic, and cunning, and whilst she does have caring moments, and begins friendships with Toby, Carmen and Johnny, she mainly displays her tough, uncaring and mean side.
+She is quite mean, sarcastic, and cunning, and while she does have caring moments, and begins friendships with Toby, Carmen and Johnny, she mainly displays her tough, uncaring and mean side.
 She shows more of her softer side in The Dumping Ground and has friendships with Faith and Rick.

 Elektra arrives in Elektra, during the second series, instantly beginning her stay by fighting Liam, later explaining this as a reflex reaction following several tough experiences in other care homes.
 She begins to form a gang with the other residents, forcing them to commit thefts for her personal gain to test their loyalty to her.

 In "A Day in the Country", Elektra is left jilted after Carmen almost dies falling off a bridge due to her actions; she also saves Harry from an adder.

 During "Snake Bite", Elektra is reunited with her old gang, the Cobras, although after they try to rob Toby she realises that what they're doing is wrong, and she moves on, leaving the gang behind.